-My educational and professional persona is deeply rooted in and influenced by a couple of mentors and role models.
+My educational and professional persona is deeply rooted in and influenced by a few mentors and role models.
 I am immensely thankful to my graduate studies supervisor, Dr. Stephen Carey, who led me on a pathway filled with new potential, challenges, accomplishments, and successes that have helped me stand in the position I am in today.
 Entering a linguistically and culturally different environment, I lost my sense of humour and confidence.
 However, his care, encouragement and openness towards differences helped me free myself from the uncomfortable shyness and unfamiliar fear of making mistakes.
 I was always excited to share my ideas with him as I knew his constructive feedback would provide me with a window to an inspiring territory of unknown possibilities.
 I am also immensely grateful to Dr. Ross King, who opened the door for me to explore teaching, learning, and technology back 20 years ago.
 His unceasing support significantly contributed to maturing me as an educator.
 He is witness to the many mistakes I made, the moments where I burst into tears, and the subsequent growth that came afterward for the past 20 years my journey.
 Dr. Bernard Mohan also hugely inspired me like no one else can.
 He helped me to discover new possibilities and recognize the importance of filling the gap between theory and practice.